Our First Century

 1908 - 2008

-We celebrate 1908 as the birth of SSA, then known as the Chicago School of Civics and Philanthropy, but its beginnings trace back more than a decade earlier to the Chicago Commons.
+We celebrate 1908 as the birth of the School of Social Service Administration (SSA) -- then known as the Chicago School of Civics and Philanthropy and now known as the Crown Family School of Social Work, Policy, and Practice -- but its beginnings trace back more than a decade earlier to the Chicago Commons.
 Founded by minister and social work educator Graham Taylor, the settlement house began offering social work lectures through its School of Social Economics in 1894.
 Among those who taught at the School were Jane Addams, social reformer; John Dewey, educator; and Charles Henderson, social reform and sociology.

 Taylor's aspirations to develop the lectures into a full training program dovetailed with President William Rainey Harper's visions for the growing University of Chicago.
 In 1903, the two created the Social Science Center for Practical Training in Philanthropy and Social Work.